 I’m a runner.
 I usually run a minimum of 6 miles a day, but other days I’ll go all the way to a full 13.1 miles, just to see if I can do it.
 I never walk out of my front door knowing I’ll be running 10 miles today though, instead I tell myself I’ll run for 20 minutes.
 I run in one direction – ensuring I have to also run 20 minutes back.
 At the end of the first 20, I’ll decide if I feel good enough to run another 10 minutes, and then maybe another (always in the same direction).
 The farther I run in one direction the farther I have to run to get back.
 I don’t think about the total 10 mile stretch, only the first 2 miles, and then one mile at a time after that.

 It’s the same with business.
 In the beginning, it can feel overwhelming: build a website, create a price list, make social media sites, order sample items, streamline your portfolio, order business cards, draw up client contracts, contact other vendors and businesses, create marketing flyers, and so many other things.
 But you can’t look at it that way or you’ll never get past the first mile.
 Make a list of steps and then break those steps down into even smaller steps.
 Create a timeline.
 Determine exactly what it is you need to do and set a goal date for each step to be completed by.
-By creating a clear cut list, you simplify the process in your mind, thereby leaving less room for doubt to creep in.
+By creating a clear cut list, you simplify the process in your mind, thereby leaving less room for self doubt to creep in.

 5.)
 Set Yourself Up For Success